stashed/percona-xtradb/docs/clustered.md

 perconaxtradb.kubedb.com/sample-xtradb-cluster created
 ```

-KubeDB will deploy a Percona XtraDB database according to the above specification.
+KubeDB will deploy a Percona XtraDB cluster according to the above specification.
 It will also create the necessary Secrets and Services to access the database.

 Let's check if the database is ready to use,